amishakov/library/README.md

+# ABANDONED!
+I am looking for a PHP-fluent developer to add as a contributor.
+If you are interested in maintaining this open source repository, please create an Issue on GitHub!

 # PHPSearch
 | Keyword search, translation to another programming language (Python?), &amp; prepared statement support coming soon!
 [Vote on features](https://github.com/phpsearch/library/discussions/1) |
 | ---